-Key considerations when buying a phone with no upfront cost include price, freebies and data allowance.
+Key considerations when buying a phone with no upfront cost include price, freebies and monthly data allowance.
 Let’s take a look at each in turn.

 You’ll find your data usage within your network’s smartphone app, or you can log into your account online.

 Pros and cons of no upfront cost phone contracts